digitalocean/container-blueprints/netmaker-egress-gateway/README.md

 ![Nodes Tile](assets/images/netmaker_nodes_tile.png)

-Next, you will be presented with a list of nodes, their name and corresponding network.
-Other details are shown, like `Egress` or `Ingress` functionality, as well as each node `IP` address, and if it's `Healthy` or not:
+Next, you will be presented with a list of nodes, giving you details about:

+- `Node name` (1).
+- `Private IP` address of the node (2).
+- `Network` name that this node is part of (3).
+- `Egress` functionality of the node (4).
+- `Ingress` functionality of the node (5).
+- `Health` status of the node (6).

 ![Nodes Listing](assets/images/netmaker_nodes_listing.png)

-Finally, if desired you can set advanced settings for each node, as shown below:
+Finally, if desired you can set advanced settings for each node by clicking on its name:

 ![Node Advanced Settings](assets/images/netmaker_node_advanced_settings.png)

 **Important note:**

-**Please bear in mind that if changing one value in the node settings, you should do this for every node that's part of the respective network.
+**Please bear in mind that if you change one value in the node settings page, you should do this for every node that's part of the respective network.
 Changes do not propagate automatically to other nodes !!!**

 ## Creating an Egress Gateway for DOKS